 No one knows except my husband and me as we don't think it is fair to tell our kids.

 My eldest is sitting her final year exams in June, so I could not load this on her.
 My youngest wouldn't know what to do with this information.

 I feel guilty because I did not want to go through with the pregnancy because of my history and age.
 I was terrified.
 But a huge part of me feels sad.

 Any thoughts.
 Please don't judge I don't think I could take it.
-I am wearing a mask everyday at work and with my kids.
-I am hanging in by my fingernails.
+I am wearing a mask every day at work and with my kids.
+I am hanging on by my fingernails.